-I recall my experiment with the amount of network switches, and how Sooloos sounded best with only 1 switch between storage and endpoint.
-In this case there are two switches.
+I recall my experiment with the number of network switches, and how Sooloos sounded best with only 1 switch between storage and endpoint.
+In this case, there are two switches.
 Moving the MC200 right next to the 818 and connecting it to the same switch thereby removing 1 switch from the chain.
 Resuming my comparison of Aurender and Sooloos into the 818, Sooloos now sounds even fuller and upfront, but still different from the Aurender source.

 I’m actually pretty amazed by this.
-Apparently the bigger difference is now in the source rather than in the DAC and this supports my tenacious belief that there is more to music servers than initially meets the eye.
+Apparently, the bigger difference is now in the source rather than in the DAC and this supports my tenacious belief that there is more to music servers than initially meets the eye.
 But no matter how you interpret my observations above, the underlying feeling is that the 818v3 really is more than the go-to endpoint for discriminating Sooloos and Roon users, it also is an excellent DAC in its own right.

-Further testing the 818’s capabilities, I intended to play some hi res files from the Aurender (connected with Mad Scientist HDC Plus digital cable), assuming that this would work up to 192khz.
+Further testing the 818’s capabilities, I intended to play some hi-res files from the Aurender (connected with Mad Scientist HDC Plus digital cable), assuming that this would work up to 192khz.
 While browsing I decided to cue a DSD file just to see what would happen.
 Turns out the 818 plays DSD natively!
 I had apparently missed this feature when reading its brochure.
-But more importantly than its compatibility with DSD is the way it sounds.
+But more important than its compatibility with DSD is the way it sounds.
 For the first time really, I find that the DSD files that I have sound open and airy as expected but also every bit as sonorous as their PCM counterparts.
 Very nice indeed!

 Jeff Rowland Aeris

-For the occasion I borrowed a Jeff Rowland Aeris from a friend.
+For the occasion, I borrowed a Jeff Rowland Aeris from a friend.
 This is the same DAC that was my reference for 2 years and also the same DAC that replaced my own 818v1.
 I’m now not so sure why, but at the time I obtained better results with the Aeris and AudioAanZee Ultra Flow music server.
 This time around I would not be so quick to proclaim the Aeris as being better.
-Both DACs fed from the Aurender N10 music server via a Mad Scientist HDC Plus digital cable the 818v3 sounds every bit as natural and acoustically convincing, the differences now being more a matter of taste (extra smootness for the Aeris vs a more lively sound for the 818v3) rather than a difference in absolute quality.
+Both DACs fed from the Aurender N10 music server via a Mad Scientist HDC Plus digital cable the 818v3 sounds every bit as natural and acoustically convincing, the differences now being more a matter of taste (extra smoothness for the Aeris vs a more lively sound for the 818v3) rather than a difference in absolute quality.
 I feel that this is a great achievement for the Meridian!